scraptechguy/IssuesEncoutered/Mac/XCode/HOWTO.md

 ## info.plist is not there

 In XCode 13 and later, info.plist appears to be missing.
 Well it is, but it isn't really.
+TThey hid it in your project's settings!
 To find it...

 + Select name of your project in top left corner